Maggie-Jean Douglas - a Gubbi Gubbi artist from South East Queensland - is the winner of the prestigious National NAIDOC poster competition for 2021.

 The iconic NAIDOC poster has been celebrating and promoting NAIDOC Week since the late 1960s and rose to national prominence in the 1970s with the establishment of the Indigenous rights movement.

-Free printed copies of the 2021 National NAIDOC Poster will be available through the National Indigenous Australians Agency’s regional network.
+Printed copies of the 2021 National NAIDOC Poster will be available through the National Indigenous Australians Agency’s regional network and Woolworths outlets from 29 June 2021.
+These copies are available for free while stock lasts.